ralphdelia/onview/README.md

 ## How It Works

-Uses embeddings from OpenAI's CLIP model to represent visual features.
-Compares artwork embeddings to find visual similarities.
-Powered by Cloudflare technologies: Workers, Hono, D1, and Vectorize.
+The project uses embeddings from OpenAI's CLIP model to represent visual features as vector embeddings.
+It uses Cloudflares vector database Vectorize to store and compare artwork embeddings at the edge.
+The vector embeddings represent a way to decern visual similarities between images allowing the application to share similar artwork to each individual artwork.
+The site uses the following Cloudflare technologies: Workers, Hono, D1, and Vectorize.